About Queensland, Australia

 Where can I live when I attend high school in Queensland?

 Living in homestay accommodation provides students with a blend of independence and care as well as the opportunity to live with an Australian family.
-Your Queensland school will organise the homestay for you and will send you the details of your host family prior to your arrival in Queensland.
+Your Queensland Government school will organise the homestay for you and will send you the details of your host family prior to your arrival in Queensland.
 Please note: students enrolled in primary school must live with a parent or close relative.
 Students who are enrolled in high school may choose to live with a parent or close relative or request homestay accommodation with a Queensland family.